sugiuraii/WebSocketGaugeClientNeo/docs/MeterPrimitive.md

 	* The direction of the filling of CircularProgressBar.
 Default is false.
 	* If this flag set to true, the progress bar is filled in anticlockwise direction.
 * `AngleStep` (:number)
 	* The filling step of progress bar (in degree).
-For smooth animation this value shold be set to small value (0.1 deg at default).
+For smooth animation this value should be set to small value (0.1 deg at default).
-	* However, changing this to specified angle sholud be useful to make "LED type" gauge (see below).
+	* However, changing this to specified angle should be useful to make "LED type" gauge (see below).

 	![AngleStep-0.1deg](CustomMeterParts.img/LEDTacho-Anglestep-0.1deg.gif) ![AngleStep-6deg](CustomMeterParts.img/LEDTachoAnglestep-6deg.gif)

     (Left : `AngleStep` = **0.1**deg(default), Right: `AngleStep` = **6**deg)

-## <a name=="rectangularProgressBar">RectangularProgressBar</a>
+## <a name="rectangularProgressBar">RectangularProgressBar</a>

 * `RectangularProgressBar` defines the rectangle progress bar like gauge.